National Avg. Salary$52,390 More Salary Data →

 Most legal assistants and legal secretaries work full-time schedules during normal business hours.
 Overtime may be required on occasion during busy periods to ensure all clients are handled and all work is completed by deadlines.

 Most legal assistants and secretaries are employed by lawyers and law firms.
 A few may also work for government agencies, and some also work in the finance or insurance industries.

-Can I Become a Legal Assistant or Secretary?
+How To Become a Legal Assistant or Secretary

 Legal Assistant or Secretary Salary Data